yy0007/NeurINO/README.md

 High-quality 3D neuron segmentation is critical for neuroscience, but its progress is hampered by the scarcity of annotated 3D volumetric data.
 We address this by proposing **NeurINO**, a novel framework that effectively transfers the rich 2D visual representations learned by the self-supervised foundation model DINOv3 into the 3D neuron domain.

-NeurINO is developed on top of MedNeXt.
+NeurINO is developed on top of [MedNeXt](https://github.com/MIC-DKFZ/MedNeXt) framework.
 We evaluate NeurINO on three neuronal imaging datasets:

 - [BigNeuron](https://github.com/BigNeuron/Data/releases)
 - [NeuroFly](https://zenodo.org/records/13328867)